A new metric on the contactomorphism group of orderable contact manifolds: Introduction

 \begin{rmk} Allais and Arlove \cite{aa23} independently also studied the pseudo-metrics considered here and obtained proofs of our main results.
 After prepublication of the first version of this article, it came to our attention that the definition of the pseudo-norms associated to $\widetilde{\delta}^\pm_\alpha$ and $\widetilde{d}_\alpha$ on $\tildecont(M,\xi)$ together with Example \ref{ex:deltapm on ST*Tn} below were already introduced in Section 5 of Arlove's PhD thesis \cite{arl21}.\\ \end{rmk}

 \textbf{Acknowledgements:} I am grateful to Georgios Dimitroglou Rizell for introducing me to Question \ref{que:orderable=hausdorff} which was the starting point for this project, and to Stefan Nemirovski for explaining to me part of his work on orderability.
 I would also like to thank my advisor Tobias Ekholm for valuable discussions and for careful reading of a preliminary version of this article.
 I want to thank Simon Allais and Pierre-Alexandre Arlove for directing my attention to Arlove's PhD thesis.
+I am also grateful to the anonymous referee for helpful comments on an earlier version of this article.

 This work is partially supported by the Knut and Alice Wallenberg Foundation, grant KAW2020.0307.